caseyg/awesome/TOPICS.md

 *   [Shopify/polaris](https://github.com/Shopify/polaris) - Shopify’s design system to help us work together to build a great experience for all of our merchants.

-## cursor

-*   [javierbyte/control-user-cursor](https://github.com/javierbyte/control-user-cursor) - Small experiment to 'control' the user cursor with JavaScript and CSS.

 ## experiment

 *   [javierbyte/control-user-cursor](https://github.com/javierbyte/control-user-cursor) - Small experiment to 'control' the user cursor with JavaScript and CSS.